jmonlong/manu-vggafannot/manuscript.md

 This algorithm was implemented in Python and uses the *libbdsg* module[@libbdsg] to query the pangenome.
 It is made available in the public repository of this study at `GITHUB_REPO/analysis/encode`{.red}.

+### Annotating known variants

+Variants from public databases were annotated when matching a variant site in the pangenome.
+We implemented an approach to look for input variants in the pangenome and write a GAF file with the path followed by those variants in the pangenome.
+The variants are matched with the VCF representation of the HPRC Minigraph-Cactus v1.1 pangenome, produced by running `vg deconstruct` on the pangenome file.
+This VCF file contains the all variants and their paths through the pangenome in the *AT* *INFO* field.
+We look for the variants of interest in this VCF and extract the appropriate path using the *AT* field.
+The annotation path follows either the alternate allele of the variant if known and present in the pangenome, or the reference allele path if the alternate allele is unknown but there is a variant at this position in the pangenome.
+Variant that are not matched in the pangenome are skipped.
+This algorithm was implemented in Python and uses the *libbdsg* module[@libbdsg] internally to get node size information necessary to write proper GAF records.

+We test this approach on the GWAS catalog (REF??) and GTEX expression QTLs (REF??).
+The GWAS catalog was downloaded from the UCSC Genome Browser `??` table.
+The eQTLs from GTEX were downloaded from ??.
+The files defining associations between variant/gene pairs were parsed for each tissue.
+As before, the output annotation in GAF were bgzipped, sorted and indexed.

+We implemented another, more straightforward approach, to annotate variants that were genotyped using the pangenome.
+Here we simply convert a VCF that contain allele traversal information (*AT* field) to a GAF file representing the alternate allele.
+We test this approach by genotyping HG002 from short-reads Illumina Novaseq data`improve`{.red}.

+The scripts and pipeline to annotate variants is available in the public repository of this study at `GITHUB_REPO/analysis/variants`{.red}.

 ### Visualization in the sequenceTubeMap

 The sequenceTubeMap was develop to interactively explore a pangenome graph, haplotypes traversing it, and reads mapping to it[@tubemap].